turbot/guardrails-samples/hub_content/policy_packs/gcp/computeengine/enforce_enable_block_project_wide_ssh_keys_for_instance/README.md

 # Enforce enable block project-wide SSH keys for GCP Compute Engine instances

-This policy-pack enables block project-wide SSH keys setting for compute engine instances, using Terraform.
-It automates the creation and setup of necessary Guardrails policies to which will allows Guardrails to automatically detect and enable block project-wide SSH keys.
+This Policy Pack enables block project-wide SSH keys setting for compute engine instances, using Terraform.
+It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect and enable block project-wide SSH keys.

 ## Documentation